akalsey/phonepoll/readme.markdown

 Panned enhancements include...

-* customization of the dialog
+* more customization of the dialogs
-* allowing the poll creator to fire off a SMS or voice message to all voters with the result
 * One-click setup of the Tropo app